dmahugh/gcsql-admin/helper-class.md

 * Since this is intended as a simple educational sample, it doesn't include error handling and other details you'd want to add for production use.
 * I've included Python 3 type annotations to clarify some things.
 These are ignored by the Python interpreter, and you can ignore them as well if you're not accustomed to Python's type annotations.
 * For authentication, there's an ```APP_CREDENTIALS``` setting in [config.py](config.py) that stores the name of a local app registration JSON file, and those credentials will be used if the environment variable isn't set.
 This essentially automates [setting the environment variable](https://cloud.google.com/docs/authentication/getting-started#setting_the_environment_variable), so that you don't need to do that each place where you want to run your code.

+### Next steps

+I've started implementing instance.insert(), but that has turned out to be more complicated that creating databases or users because the Cloud SQL instance resource has a much larger number of properties.
+As you can see in [the documentation](https://developers.google.com/resources/api-libraries/documentation/sqladmin/v1beta4/python/latest/sqladmin_v1beta4.instances.html#insert), creating a new instance requires passing an object with over _100_ properties.
+Simplifying that API will require some work ... more to come.